 The information will include the users’ “historical geo-tracking data” as well as their transaction history, as per a contract document obtained by Jack Poulson, director of the watchdog group Tech Inquiry.

-In particular, the suite of features which help track and identify cryptocurrency users.
+In particular, the suite of features that help track and identify cryptocurrency users.
 Furthermore, thanks to new material in the contract, what was previously known about the three-year agreement between the crypto exchange and ICE, the law enforcement arm of the United States Department of Homeland Security, has been enhanced.

 Nevertheless, a spokesperson from Coinbase refuted the notion that the information given by the analytics program is client data belonging to the cryptocurrency exchange.